ycarissan/ims3d.py/tutorial_periodic/README.md

 To setup a TURBOMOLE calulation:
 ```
-tp -g geom.xyz -d 'b3-lyp'
+tp -g geom.xyz -n -d 'b-p'
 ```
 creates a control file.

-For a periodic calulation, you need to perfomr a TURBOMOLE calculation with the following keywords :
+For a periodic calulation, you need to perform a TURBOMOLE calculation with the following keywords __before the $end statement__:
 ```
 $periodic 1
 $cell
     4.6843902891
 $kpoints
-nkpoints 10
+nkpoints 9
 ```
-To optimize the cell add:
+To optimize the cell add __before the $end statement__:
 ```
 $optcell
 ```